 This reference defines a private proof-of-concept cluster.
 Other guides will address cloud-based and production environments.
 The proof-of-concept cluster is a starting point for prototyping real-world applications that are meant to go into production.
 As such, a proof-of-concept cluster can easily be grown into a production environment.
 Further, a private deployment is useful for secure, in-house prototyping, but is not restricted from using cloud-based applications and data.
 SAP Data Hub can manage data from locations both behind the firewall and in the cloud.

 The backbone of the application environment is the Kubernetes cluster, as implemented in the SUSE CaaS Platform software.
 As described in the architecture section above, this cluster can be implemented on low-cost, commodity hardware, typically 1U racked boxes with 2-socket processors.
 The application environment reflects a key aspect of growth from prototyping to production.
 In a PoC, there are typically few application containers, as developers are gaining experience building, deploying, and managing code as containers on the new software environment.
-As such, there are less demands on the hardware for resources, particularly main memory.
+As such, there are fewer demands on the hardware for resources, particularly main memory.
 Memory can easily be expanded, as the cluster needs to grow.
-Processor speed, on the other hand, is something to carefully consider.
+Processor speed, on the other hand, is something to consider carefully.
 It is not as easy to swap processors, so choosing a medium to high-end Xeon processor with many cores is a good idea.

 It is recommended to start with a minimum 2-socket Xeon processor with 8 to 12 cores per CPU.
 Memory can start at 64GB.
 Local storage on the cluster is used primarily for the operating system and any application temporary data.
 A common choice is a RAID1 configuration of operating system disks, each with a minimum of 256GB.
 SSD is the recommended choice, as it speeds operations and doesn’t add considerable cost to the cluster in this case.
 Networking is another key performance area, so 10GbE NICs are a minimum recommendation.
-You can start with 1 NIC, but that is a bare minimum and 2 or more NICs will be needed for specific network requirements, based on your application needs.
+You can start with 1 NIC, but that is a bare minimum, and 2 or more NICs will be needed for specific network requirements, based on your application needs.
 In particular, high-bandwidth data pipelines will move lots of data to the cluster storage and can easily saturate a single NIC.
 Consider mapping 1 high-speed NIC to those storage requirements.

 As described in the SUSE CaaS Platform section above, a minimum of 5 nodes will be required: 1 as the administration node, 1 master node, and 3 worker nodes.
-Any SUSE YES certified IHV platform can be used for the physical nodes of this deployment, as long as the certification refers to the major version of the underlying SUSE operating system required by the SUSE CaaS Platform release.
+Any SUSE YES certified IHV platform could be used for the physical nodes of this deployment, as long as the certification refers to the major version of the underlying SUSE operating system required by the SUSE CaaS Platform release.

 One key benefit of this data analytics implementation is that IHV industry-standard servers can fulfill each of the resource node’s computational and additional storage needs.
 To reduce the time spent on hardware specification for an initial proof of concept implementation, the hardware should be general purpose and allow for a wide range of configuration options.
-The following sections detail attributes of the IHV overall portolio and some specific recommendations of platform models.
+The following sections detail attributes of the IHV overall portfolio and some specific recommendations of platform models.

 Given the overlay of all the software-defined infrastructure components, many choices of industry standard servers can form the basis for this solution.
-You can select any of your favorite hardware providers, obtain the desired number of nodes and build your solution.
+You can select any of your favorite hardware providers, obtain the desired number of nodes, and build your solution.
 The appendices contain some respective component and resource sizing guidelines for each of the node roles.

 Compute